Władysław Umiński: Life

-Władysław Umiński was born 10 November 1865, in the Russian partition of Poland, at the village of Przedecz.
+Władysław Umiński was born 10 November 1865, in the Russian partition of Poland, at the village of Przedecz, in an impoverished intelligentsia family.
 His father, Julian Umiński, was a painter; his mother, Tekla, a teacher.
 He had three siblings.
 In 1874 the family moved to Warsaw, where he attended gymnasium and real school.
 At 15 he wrote his first fiction, the short story "Z Korsyki" ("From Corsica"), and published it in the magazine Przyjaciel Dzieci (The Children's Friend).

 After obligatory service in the Imperial Russian Army (as a sapper), he studied in the Department of Natural Sciences at Saint Petersburg University.
 In Saint Petersburg he organized a Polish-language library for local Poles.
 In the late 1880s he returned to Warsaw and worked for an artesian-well company, cataloged books at the Warsaw University of Technology library, and gave guest lectures on topics in the natural sciences and technology.
 He also participated in underground education.

 From 1888, for some two decades, he contributed to — sometimes edited or published — various periodicals.
 He wrote science columns such as "Chemistry", "The scientific movement", "Pure and applied science", "The scientist's workshop", and "Science Chronicles".
 Periodicals that he worked with included Czytelnia dla wszystkich (The Universal Library, 1903–05, which he edited and published in 1904), Dziennik Kijowski (editor, after 1905), Dziennik Wileński, Gazeta Warszawska (1898–1901), Gazeta Wileńska (editor, 1905), Kurier Codzienny (1897–1904), Kurier Warszawski (1888–1923; which likely was where his first popular science article was published – about cattle), Miesiąc Ilustrowany (1912–1913/14, editor and publisher), Nowa Gazeta (1906–1915), Ogrodnik (editor, 1898), Pielgrzym, Prawda (1894–1910), Przyjaciel Młodzieży (c. mid-1910s) Rolnik i Hodowca, Tygodnik Illustrowany (1896–1899), Tygodnik Mód i Powieści (1895–1914), Wędrowiec (1888–1900) and Wieczory Rodzinne (1909–1912, editor and publisher).
 After World War I he reduced his journalistic activities, although in 1933 he wrote some content for the aviation magazine Lot Polski.